Supplemental individual disability income insurance

 Individually-owned policy

-It belongs to you, even if you change jobs.
+It belongs to you, even if you change jobs, and can grow with your career and compensation.

 No medical exam required